Gluten-Free Gingerbread Cookie Bars (Soft and Chewy!)

 Frequently Asked Questions:

-Can you make this recipe into cookies?
+Can I make this recipe into cookies?

-How do you store cookie bars?
+How do I store cookie bars?

 A closeup of a gingerbread cookie bar with a bite taken out so you can see the inside.